Etwaswie/ai_talent_hackathon/README.md

 - zero-shot-classify-SSTuning-XLMR, cause it's fast and easy to integrate;
 - multilingual-e5-large-xnli-english, cause it's powerful.

+Python scripts with the model and the results are in `model` root.

 ## Results demonstration
+For result demonstration were used:
-- pydeck layers for build map and plot points
+- pydeck layers for map building and points plotting;
-- streamlit for deploy app
+- streamlit for app deploying

-Try our result here: https://geoplatforma.streamlit.app
+Try our app here: https://geoplatforma.streamlit.app